AndrewO-D/AndrewO-D/README.md

 # ✏️ Drew

 **`Climate Scientist/Social Media Manager`**
- I'm an atmospheric scientist, and I share repositories in areas such as extreme weather, air pollution, atmospheric rivers, etc.<br>I have skills in Python, R, Fortran, and HTML basics.
+ I'm an atmospheric scientist, and I share repositories on topics such as extreme weather, air pollution, atmospheric rivers, etc.<br>I have skills in Python, R, Fortran, and basic HTML.
  Available to connect on various social media<br><br>

 ---